ESXi supports different storage systems and arrays.

 - Active-active storage system

-- Allows access to the LUNs simultaneously through all the storage ports that are available without significant performance degradation.
-All the paths are active at all times, unless a path fails.
+- Supports access to the LUNs simultaneously through all the storage ports that are available without significant performance degradation.
+All the paths are always active, unless a path fails.

 - Active-passive storage system